-The 13e DBLE was the last Foreign Legion unit to leave Africa and one of the two last Foreign Legion units having been stationed outside France since 1945.
-The last one is the 3rd Foreign Infantry Regiment (3e REI), currently based in French Guiana, South America.
+The 13e DBLE was the last Foreign Legion unit to leave Africa and one of only two Legion regiments stationed outside mainland France continuously since 1945.
+The other is the 3rd Foreign Infantry Regiment (3e REI), based in French Guiana in South America.

 © Image credit: MidiLibre.fr